Have you ever lost your way while driving to a new place in your truck?

 If you drive for a living, then you know that you will have to get a certain amount of rest every few hours.
-Depending upon where you are, it can at times, be challenging to find truck-specific areas to stop and rest.
-This GPS will let you know where you can park a larger vehicle or where you can avail of showering facilities etc
+Depending upon where you are, it can, at times, be challenging to find truck-specific areas to stop and rest.
+This GPS will let you know where you can park a larger vehicle, where you can avail of showering facilities, etc

 You no longer need to connect your GPS with a USB cable to a computer to update your maps and/or software.
 Thankfully, it can now all be done over any WiFi connection.

 TomTom tells us that this GPS unit was designed with the needs of drivers in mind.
 Indeed, you can’t read your messages on your phone while driving, as you would be putting your life at risk.
-Worse still, you are also putting other peoples lives at risk.
-But you no longer have to do any such things as Trucker 620 comes with a built-in smartphone messaging feature that connects via Bluetooth.
-The GPS can read out your messages, whether it’s a text message or WhatsApp, then the voice control system read it out to you.
-A pretty useful feature if we’re being honest as it means your eyes can stay firmly on the road ahead, which is where they should be at all times!
+Worse still, you are also putting other people’s lives at risk.
+But you no longer have to do any such things, as the Trucker 620 comes with a built-in smartphone messaging feature that connects via Bluetooth.
+The GPS can read out your messages, whether it’s a text message or WhatsApp, and then the voice control system will read them out to you.
+It’s a pretty useful feature if we’re being honest, as it means your eyes can stay firmly on the road ahead, which is where they should be at all times!

 I would probably only use it to answer some random questions that pop into my head on an almost hourly basis.
 Siri is convenient for providing the answer to questions such as to who won the US Open in 1999?
 Or who starred as Tom Cruise’s sidekick in the movie Top Gun?